 A small utility program in Python (pygame + numpy) to visualize concepts of linear transformations executed in browser using pyodide.
 Watch 3Blue1Brown for a nice introduction.

+to calculate the inverse of a transform.
 You can move around in the plane with the mouse.
 Zoom is controlled with the mouse wheel.
 If you click on the button on the left top, a menu opens.

 The menu shows three sections: